goatatwork/LabStack/README.md

 # This is LabStack

 This a stack that I'm using to provide miscellaneous services in a network lab.
-Currently, those services are:

-- A DNS resolver.
-This is intended to be an easy place to name hosts on the lab network.
-All hosts in the lab network can point to the IP of the host that is running the stack for easy resolution of local names.
-This is also intended as a recursive resolver for any hosts in the lab.

-  The `docker-compose-swarm.yml` this stack can be deployed using `docker stack deploy --compose-file docker-compose-swarm.yml LabStack`
+This stack can be deployed using:
+**`docker stack deploy -c docker-compose-swarm.yml LabStack`**

+### What's included?

+- Traefik v2.3 reverse proxy to route services into the swarm.

+- An instance of **dnsmasq** that reads the `/etc/hosts` file of the host that it's running on to provide names to the lab.

+- A Ghost blog.
+This is an instance of ghost labeled to run under the `/documentation` path.
+It's data is held in a Docker volume named `lab_documentation`.